 Learn about stalactites and stalagmites and then head outdoors for a thrill ride like the Bat-a-pult, which is much like a zipline but for two people, or the ropes course, both of which soar over a vast gorge.

-At this interesting site in Colorado Springs, you can see where ancient peoples made their home inside caves alongside cliffs.
+At this historic site in Colorado Springs, you can see where ancient peoples made their home inside caves alongside cliffs.
 The Manitou Cliff Dwellings in the Pikes Peak area give you a peek inside the way indigenous Anasazi peoples lived 800 years ago.
 Kids will love climbing from room to room and learning the function of each area.

 Step inside an authentic ghost town at the Ghost Town Museum, which has preserved items from old western towns in the area all in one spot.
 They’ve recreated an wild west town indoors, complete with a barber shop, saloon, general store and old-time apothecary.
 You can also challenge each other at the shooting gallery, see real carriages and even pan for gold during the summer months.